an tostal galway

 The revival of An Tóstal promises to be an exciting event, one that will bring the tradition and customs of Galway life alive.

-Fans maritime history can enjoy witnessing the tough racing of currach crews from all around Ireland and as the day progresses, bilingual live commentary will keep spectators informed and engaged.
-Bádóirí an Chladaigh (The Claddagh Boatmen) will display a parade of sail to the public on the Salthill Promenade during the day, and the renowned Galway hookers will once more adorn the waterways of Galway Bay.
+Maritime history enthusiasts can enjoy witnessing the tough racing of currachs by crews from all around Ireland and as the day progresses, bilingual live commentary will keep spectators informed and engaged.
+Bádóirí an Chladaigh (The Claddagh Boatmen) will display a parade of sail to the public on the Salthill Promenade during the day, and the renowned Galway hookers will once more champion the waves of Galway Bay.

 A look back to previous An Tóstal events